feifeibear/long-context-attention/README.md

 1. No Limitation on the Number of Heads: Our approach does not impose a restriction on the number of heads, providing greater flexibility for various attention mechanisms.

-2. Comprehensive Capability: It encompasses the functionalities of both Ulysses and Ring models.
-By setting the ulysses_degree to the sequence parallel degree, the system operates identically to Ulysses.
+2. Cover the Capability of either Ulysses and Ring: By setting the ulysses_degree to the sequence parallel degree, the system operates identically to Ulysses.
 Conversely, setting the ulysses_degree to 1 mirrors the functionality of Ring.

 3. Enhanced Performance: We achieve superior performance benchmarks over both Ulysses and Ring, offering a more efficient solution for attention mechanism computations.